wtsi-hgi/hgi-vault/doc/design.md

 Hot code may call other library code defined elsewhere in the project.
 Such called code will be termed "warm code" and be subject to higher scrutiny.
 To facilitate this, all references to warm code must be documented in the opening comments of all hot code modules.
+Automatic path dependencies may be established as part of the CI pipeline.

 An index of all hot and warm code will be actively maintained amongst the project's documentation.